Squeezing: from numerical to conceptual problems: Introduction

 Our report is organized as follows.
-Sec.
-II presents the 'trajectory doctrine' which permits to deduce the quantum evolution in the quadratic Hamiltonians from the classical motion trajectories.
-In Sec.
-III and Sec.
-IV we present the analogues of optical operations for massive particles.
-Sec.
-V describes the squeezing effects in the traditional Paul's traps.
-Sec.
-VI discusses the squeezing caused by sharp steps of oscillator potentials.
-Secs.
-VII-IX report an elementary case of Toeplitz algebra which permits to design their exact, 'soft' equivalents and Sec.
-X analyses their possible limitations.
-Finally, Sec.
-XI reports some open fundamental challenges.
+Section 2 presents the 'trajectory method' which permits to deduce the quantum evolution generated by the quadratic Hamiltonians from the classical motion trajectories.
+In sections 3 and 4 we present and classify the analogues of optical operations for massive particles.
+Section 5 is dedicated to an extra material, on the generally unnoticed squeezing effects in the experimental conditions traditional for Paul's traps.
+Section 6 discusses our principal idea of the squeezing by the distorted Fourier transformations caused by sharp pulses of the oscillator potentials.
+Even if our solutions do not yet provide the exact laboratory prescriptions, they indicate that the squeezing effects can be experimentally approximated.
+This is thanks to the exact solutions described in sections 7--9, where we report an elementary case of the Toeplitz algebra which permits to design the exact, soft equivalents of the desired dynamical effects.
+On section 10 we analyze their possible limitations, and finally, section 11 reports some fundamental hopes but also difficulties.

+For convenience, our mathematical calculations are carried in dimensionless variables but the results are then translated into the physical units.